tori-koontz/tori-koontz.github.io/lab10twitter.md

 ## Georeferencing Twitter Data to Analyze Tweet Patterns During Hurrican Dorian

-For our final lab in GEOG323, welearned how to access Twitter data through their API platform.
+For our final lab in GEOG323, we learned how to access Twitter data through their API platform.
 Utilizing social media data can be extremely useful for understanding public opinion on relevant events, but such a powerful data source should be used carefully and responsibly.
 For example, any shareable result of Twitter data should be aggregated so that individual personal information is not public and identifiable (it's actually in the Twitter API's user agreement!).
 During this lab, we learned how to collect Twitter data regarding Hurricane Dorian, how to georeference those tweets, aggregate them, and present our findings using a Kernel Density heatmap.

 ### Methods